-In its eighth year, Water Works Teen Ensemble, our extraordinary high school-age outdoor experience, takes on new challenges.
+In its eighth year, Water Works Teen Ensemble, our extraordinary high school-age outdoor experience, took on new challenges.
 Last year, our high school students auditioned for, performed, and produced a full-fledged production of Hamlet.
-This year’s production will be A Midsummer Night’s Dream.
+This year’s production was A Midsummer Night’s Dream.

 Download WWTE Registration Form 2018.